 - Special “thank you” items or offers—your own, or in partnership with other providers

 Personalization & the Goldilocks factor

 A certain amount of personalization in your content creates much-needed relevance; too much can be downright creepy.
 Go for the happy medium!
-Don’t overuse their name or link diagnoses.
-Generalized info about likely concerns is typically safe.
+Don’t overuse their name.

 7. Develop Your Timeline and Content Calendar

 Because very few businesses actually reach out regularly to their clients, one easy way to set yours apart is through consistent outreach.

 Your goal is to be present often enough to stay familiar, and be welcomed, when your message crosses your client’s path.

 Staying in touch consistently reminds them that you’re available, and can also show they’re more than just a billable transaction to you.